 Click on the image below to see hours of operation for each location.
 Trimet will not turn anyone away this week if they are unable to pay for a ride and are going to a cooling space.
 Call 2-1-1 for other transportation assistance.

 Please check on your neighbors, especially older adults and anyone who might have a health condition that could put them at higher risk for heat-related illness.
 If you are worried about a friend, family member or neighbor you can't get in touch with, you can call non-emergency dispatch at 503-629-0111 to request a welfare check.

 Stay cool indoors

-- Stay in an air-conditioned indoor location as much as possible.
-Just a few hours in A/C provides significant health benefits.
+- Stay in an air-conditioned indoor location as much as you can.

 - Exercise in the early morning when it tends to be cooler.